 Russia has blocked three UN Security Council resolutions threatening sanctions against Assad over the crackdown in Syria.

-On the ground, at least 15 people, including five women and a child, were killed in a missile attack by the army on Sunday on a rebel-held area of the northern city of Aleppo, according to the Syrian Observatory for Human Rights.
+On the ground, at least 15 people, including five children and a woman, were killed in a missile attack by the army on Sunday on a rebel-held area of the northern city of Aleppo, according to the Syrian Observatory for Human Rights.

 The Britain-based watchdog, which relies on a network of activists and medics, warned that the number of casualties could rise as people scrambled to sift through the rubble of a collapsed five-storey building in the Ansari district.

 Video distributed by activists showed a man describing the carnage.
 "I saw a 13-year-old's body sprawled on the ground, I saw mutilated body parts everywhere," he told the amateur cameraman.